devoteamgcloud/dataform2looker/README.md

 ### Examples

 Generating the LookML Views using multiple tags.
-This will generate only the views for the models that matche the tags.
+This will generate only the views for the models that match the tags.

 ```bash
 # Generate LookML views from a single file